h4iku/type2-fuzzy/README.md

 # Interval Type-2 Fuzzy Logic Stuff

 This repo has python implementation for some Interval Type 2 Fuzzy Set (IT2 FS) concepts.
-Each module contains a `main` function which shows the usage of that module.
+Each module contains a `main` function that shows the usage of that module.

-### Requirements:

-* python 3.4+
-* numpy
-* openpyxl (only if you want to read data from an Excel file like the sample-data provided)

 ## Enhanced Interval Approach (EIA)

-The `eia` package contains the implementation of the enhanced interval approach for encoding words into interval type-2 fuzzy sets.
+The `eia` package contains the implementation of the [enhanced interval approach](https://ieeexplore.ieee.org/abstract/document/6086759) for encoding words into interval type-2 fuzzy sets.
 It both contains the "Data Part" and the "Fuzzy Set Part":

-* `eia/eia_data_part.py`: This is the Data Part module which does the interval preprocessing.
-It can read word intervals from an Excel file (`sample-data.xlsx` also provided) and will write results to `words.pickle` file.
+* `eia/data_part.py`: This is the Data Part module which does the interval preprocessing.
+It can read word intervals from an Excel file (`sample-data.xlsx` also provided) and will write results to `words.json` file.
 You can also extend it and use whatever input/output type you want.
-* `eia/eia_fuzzy_set_part.py`: This is the Fuzzy Set Part which will generate FOUs from the word intervals of the previous phase.
-FOUs are stored to `words_status.pickle` file.
+* `eia/fuzzy_set_part.py`: This is the Fuzzy Set Part which will generate FOUs from the word intervals of the previous phase.
+FOUs are stored to `words_status.json` file.
 They contain "Shape (interior, left/right-shoulder)", "Embedded Interval Type-1s" and "Type-2 Membership values" for each word.
 The membership values are saved in a 9-point shape like this:

 <p align="center">
 <img src="https://cloud.githubusercontent.com/assets/3812788/21205088/a242af88-c26f-11e6-9fb9-fc04216e334a.png" width="450" />